 People were able to discuss their needs with staff at monthly key worker meetings.
 The records of these meetings showed that changes to people's needs had been discussed with them and their relatives.
 Staff had included this information where appropriate in people's care plans.
-People's care plans showed that where people's needs, wishes or goals had changed the service had responded so that people received care which met their individual needs.
+Care plans showed that where people's needs, wishes or goals had changed the service had responded so that people received care which met their individual needs.
 People were able to engage in a range of activities that reflected their interests.
 These included regular shopping trips, going to the park and attending local day centres and clubs.
 Each person had an individualised pictorial activities plan.
 Daily records showed that people were supported to take part in these activities.
 We observed that one person went on a shopping trip in the morning, while another person went to the local park in the afternoon.
 Care records showed that people were also supported to participate in their local community by attending religious services to support their spiritual needs.
+Staff demonstrated a good understanding of people's likes and dislikes and their life histories.